 Russian President Vladimir Putin speaking on the developments in Ukraine (Christina Pazzanese/Harvard Gazette/Associated Press)

-The United States Government under President Joe Biden was quite reserved with their deployment of troops to support Ukraine, as Ukraine is both an European Union (EU) Member state and NATO Member, and any member of NATO that is attacked will, by NATO law, be defended by all member countries that are of adequate military force to help defend.
+The United States Government under President Joe Biden was quite reserved with their deployment of troops to support Ukraine, as Ukraine is an EU member state (European Union).
 British, French and German assets have all relocated to Ukraine recently in reaction to Russian armies mustering on Ukraine’s Belorussian, Russian, and Crimean borders, including in the contested reaches of Far-Eastern Ukraine with the Russians.
 Developments are moving quickly in Ukraine, and the situation has become volatile.
 It remains to be seen if the EU and NATO will actively defend Ukraine from Russia or not.